FOREX-Yen stalls as finance minister warns on intervention

 “We think a combination of falling US real rates and elevated market volatility are weighing on the dollar against the current account surplus-backed euro and yen,” analysts from BNP Paribas said in a note.

 “(But) we remain constructive on the dollar against the Australian and Canadian dollars.”
-(Editing by Richard Balmforth)
+(Editing by Keith Weir)